scotcurry/DynamicInstrumentation/README.md

 ## Jenkins Build (use this if you want to just understand steps)

+1. Get Comparision Variables - Prevents redeployment of secrets and helm chart
-1. Github Checkout - Self explanatory
+2. Github Checkout - Self explanatory
-2. Get Current Version - Runs the Powershell script to build a new version
+3. Get Current Version - Runs the Powershell script to build a new version
-3. Get Git SHA Value - shell script to get ```git rev-parse HEAD```
+4. Get Git SHA Value - shell script to get ```git rev-parse HEAD```
+5. Update Docker Template - This doesn't really work, so it is down in Create YAML Deployment File
-4. Build Docker Container - Self explanatory
+6. Build Docker Container - Self explanatory
-5. Push Docker Image to Docker Hub - Self explanatory
+7. Push Docker Image to Docker Hub - Self explanatory
-6. Create YAML Deployment File From Template - need to add the sha value and version tags to the deployment
+8. Create YAML Deployment File From Template - need to add the sha value and version tags to the deployment
+9. Install Kubernetes Secrets - There is a **when** statement to see if they are already installed.
+10. Deploy Helm Chart - There is a **when** statement to see if they are already installed.
-7. Deploy Application to Kubernetes - Needs work.
+11. Deploy Application to Kubernetes - Needs work.
 Doesn't currently deal with previously deployed versions
-8. Build / Update Datadog Service Catalog - Updates the Service Catalog in Datadog using ```main.tf```
+12. Build / Update Datadog Service Catalog - Updates the Service Catalog in Datadog using ```main.tf```

 ## Publishing the Application